 These 13 Filipino English Words Don't Mean What You Think

-English is spoken throughout the Philippines and woven into everyday speech—especially in Manila.
+English is spoken throughout the Philippines, especially in Manila.

 But that's not to say it's identical.
 Some loanwords have taken on very different meanings that surprise both US and Filipino English speakers.